ryancmedina/project-three/README.md

-# 🌌 Explore Near-Earth Objects
+🌌 Explore Near-Earth Objects

-Ifrah Mohamed
-Randall Nelson
-Dotan Barak
-Ryan Medina

-University of Austin: Data Analytics | Project 3
+Ifrah Mohamed · Randall Nelson · Dotan Barak · Ryan Medina University of Austin – Data Analytics | Project 3

-## Project Overview & Purpose
+Project Overview

-This project leverages real-time data from NASA’s Near Earth Object Web Service (NeoWs) API to analyze and visualize characteristics of asteroids that approach Earth.
-The goal is to explore trends in asteroid size, velocity, proximity, and hazard potential using data engineering and interactive visualization techniques.
+This project analyzes real-time data from NASA’s Near Earth Object Web Service (NeoWs) API to examine the characteristics of asteroids that approach Earth.
+Leveraging data engineering techniques and interactive visualization tools, the goal is to identify trends related to asteroid size, velocity, proximity, and hazard classification.

-We extract relevant asteroid attributes, store them in a MongoDB database, and build dynamic visualizations using Plotly.js and D3.js to answer a set of targeted scientific questions.
+The end-to-end workflow includes:

+Data extraction and transformation using Python

+Data storage in a MongoDB database

+Interactive data visualizations created with Plotly.js and D3.js

+Scientific insights derived from user-driven exploration of the data

+This project addresses targeted analytical questions through a dynamic dashboard designed for both educational and exploratory purposes.

 Ethical Considerations
-In the development of this project, we made deliberate efforts to ensure responsible use of publicly available data from NASA’s Near Earth Object Web Service (NeoWs).
-No personal, private, or sensitive data is collected or processed.
-The project is strictly educational and scientific in nature, aiming to inform and engage, not to alarm.
-We use NASA’s technical definitions for classifications such as “potentially hazardous” and clarify that these do not imply any imminent threat to Earth.
-Our visualizations are created to be factual, transparent, and free from bias or sensationalism.
-Additionally, all third-party libraries and resources have been credited appropriately to maintain academic integrity and respect intellectual property.

-## Repo Contents

-The repository contents must be downloaded in order to run locally, with additional requirements detailed below.

-- **NEO.ipynb.ipynb** (Jupyter Notebook) contains the extraction and cleaning of the source data
+We recognize the importance of using scientific data responsibly.
+This project:

+Utilizes only publicly available data from NASA's NeoWs API

+Does not collect or process any personal or sensitive information

+Is developed exclusively for educational and scientific use

+Adheres strictly to NASA’s definitions of “potentially hazardous,” which do not imply imminent threat

+Presents information in a manner that is factual, objective, and free from exaggeration or alarmism

+Appropriately credits all external libraries and data sources to maintain academic integrity and respect for intellectual property

+Repository Structure
+To run the project locally, clone the repository and follow the setup instructions provided.
+The contents include:

+rust
+Copy
+Edit
+📓 NEO.ipynb         - Jupyter Notebook for data extraction and preprocessing
-- **resources** contains the resulting CSV files
+📁 resources/        - Output CSV files from the ETL process
-- **static** contains the JavaScript and CSS files for the dashboard
+📁 static/           - JavaScript and CSS assets for the interactive dashboard
-- **index.html** launches the dashboard for visualization and user interaction
+📄 index.html        - Entry point for launching the visualization dashboard

-## Prerequisites for Use

-There are several prerequisites for accessing and utilizing the various stages of extraction, transformation, loading ("ETL") and visualization, the chief among them being Python.
-The following are available for installation via Python Package Index; refer to source documentation for further details:

-- **Jupyter Notebook:**

-  - install: `pip install notebook`
-  - run: `jupyter notebook`

-- **SQLAlchemy:**

-  - install: `pip install SQLAlchemy`

-- **Pandas:**

-  - install: `pip install pandas`
+System Requirements & Dependencies
+To run the ETL pipeline and dashboard locally, ensure the following Python packages are installed:

+Jupyter Notebook

+Install: pip install notebook

+Launch: jupyter notebook

+SQLAlchemy

+Install: pip install SQLAlchemy

+Pandas

+Install: pip install pandas